The global derived period map: The period map

-\begin{propn} The tangent space of $D^{an}$ at any point agrees with the tangent space of $D$. \end{propn} \begin{proof} This follows from the identification of derived analytic and derived algebraic Artin rings together with the adjointness property of analytification that will be established in \cite{HolsteinF}. \end{proof} In fact, by the same argument analytification does not change any tangent spaces or induced maps between them.
+\begin{propn} The tangent space of $D^{an}$ at any point agrees with the tangent space of $D$. \end{propn} \begin{proof} Given the definition of the tangent space and the definition of analytification as a left Kan extension this follows immediately from the identification of derived analytic and derived algebraic Artin rings. \end{proof} In fact, by the same argument analytification does not change any tangent spaces or induced maps between them.
 We can thus use the computation from \cite{diNatale14} to determine the differential of the period map.

 \begin{cor} At a point $s \in S$ the differential of the derived period map $d\cat P: T_{s}S \to T_{F,w,Q_{F}}D_{V,Q}$ is obtained by composing $\tau^{*}: T_{s}S \to T\R Def_{X_{s}}$ with the Kodaira-Spencer map